Quick Exit Hide Your Tracks

 • Complaints help us to improve our service.

-We understand that some people may want to raise a complaint anonymously.
+Some people may want to raise a complaint anonymously.
 Unfortunately, we will not normally be able to investigate a complaint made in this way.
 This is because we won’t be able to identify the issues rising to the complaint, investigate it fairly or provide an outcome.
 We would always seek to support people who are worried about making a complaint to do so in a way that is comfortable to them.

-Making an Informal Complaint
+Stage 1 Making an Informal Complaint

 You can make an informal complaint by: